Description

 Prepare a letter of request that explains your reasons for the retroactive withdrawal.
 See our sample appeal letter to make sure you include all relevant details.

 Retroactive withdrawal usually applies to all courses you take in a given term.
 If you’re asking to withdraw from just some courses, you must provide a detailed explanation why your other courses should be kept on your transcript.
-Doing well in some courses but not in others isn’t a valid reason.
-Explain what limited you in some courses but not others.
+Doing well in some courses but not in others is not a valid reason.
+Explain why your extenuating circumstances affected some courses but not others.

 If you were withdrawn from a program or the Faculty and the reason for your retroactive withdrawal request is to reintegrate the program or Faculty, you must appeal the mandatory withdrawal.
 Any retroactive course withdrawal request will be processed as part of the mandatory withdrawal appeal.
 See “Appealing a mandatory withdrawal from the program or Faculty” below.

-At any point during this process, you can consult the Student Rights Centre for guidance, including reviewing your letter.
+We strongly encourage you to consult the Student Rights Centre for guidance, including reviewing your letter.
 Here are the steps to follow:

 - Create your UOSU profile.